 Selected Asbestos Funds

-Nearly 60 asbestos trust funds have been created since the late 1980s, when Johns-Manville became the first company to go bankrupt due to asbestos lawsuits and was required to set up a fund.
+Johns-Manville Corporation was the first company to go bankrupt due to asbestos lawsuits and was required to set up a trust fund.
 While some trust funds are no longer in existence, an estimated $37 billion is still set aside in dozens of funds today.

 United States Gypsum Asbestos Personal Injury Settlement Trust